Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr AMD PageSpeed Insights WordPress Desktop Speed Test

-Vultr Intel PageSpeed Insights Desktop Speed Test Result:
+4. Vultr Intel PageSpeed Insights Desktop test:

 Vultr Intel scores 94% overall performance and 1.2 seconds Largest Contentful Paint on PageSpeed Insights Desktop Speed Test Result.